Pers8/obsidian-files/TOK/AOF History.md

 There is, of course, no easy way for us to gain certain knowledge of the past, nor escape from our own prejudices and achieve a God's-eye-view of history.
 Since history has often been used to promote the interest of dominant nation.
 Dominant nation and powerful elites, it is not surprising that some people are suspicious of the official version of the truth.
 In a multicultural world one might argue that textbooks should reflect the experiences of elites but also of groups such as women and ethnic minorities indeed, rather than thinking of history in the singular, it might be better to think in terms of history we have to explore the past from a variety of perspectives.

-Key word : **Pluralistic history** : Accepting that there are various different perspective that maybe justified, and multiple possible accounts of the past.
+Key word : **Pluralistic history** : Accepting that there are various different perspective that may be justified, and multiple possible accounts of the past.

 *Consider the reason why we might pursue historical knowledge*